Differentially Private Synthetic Data via Foundation Model APIs 1: Images: More Details on

 \cref{alg:main_full} shows the full algorithm that supports both unconditional data and conditional data.
 For simplicity, we assume that the private dataset $\privatesampleset$ is balanced, i.e., it has an equal number of samples in each label class.
 Otherwise, we can first estimate the counts using the Laplace mechanism and use these counts to generate synthetic data of appropriate size in each label class.

 \myparatightestn{Privacy analysis.} For ease of understanding the privacy guarantee of \cref{alg:main_full}, we can consider a modified version of \cref{alg:main_full} as in \cref{alg:main_privacy}, where we switch the order of the two for loops over $t$ and $c$.
 Apparently, this modified algorithm gives the same outcome as \cref{alg:main_full}.
 The only lines that touch private data are \cref{line:privacy_hist_for,line:privacy_hist}.
 The input to these lines is the entire private dataset, and the output is a histogram with size $\numgensamples$.
 Same as step 1 in the analysis of \cref{alg:main} (\cref{sec:privacy_analysis}), each private sample only contributes one vote in the histogram.
 If we add or remove one sample, the resulting histogram will change by 1 in the $\ell_2$ norm.
 Therefore, the sensitivity of these lines is 1.
-The following privacy analysis follows exactly the same as steps 2-5 in \cref{sec:privacy_analysis}, and therefore, the privacy guarantee of \cref{alg:main_full} is the same as \cref{alg:main}.
+The following privacy analysis follows exactly the same as steps 2-5 in \cref{sec:privacy_analysis}, and therefore, \textbf{the privacy guarantee of \cref{alg:main_full} is the same as \cref{alg:main}.} It is important to emphasize that even though \cref{alg:main_full} utilizes the labels of the samples directly, the above analysis means that \textbf{\cref{alg:main_full} provides privacy protection to the label assignment of the samples (i.e., the labels each sample has) in the same way as the DP-SGD-fine-tuneing-based algorithms \cite{ghalebikesabi2023differentially}}.